-If Fear of Insufficient Ministry Outcomes is chronic in your life and even beginning to have a detrimental impact on your health (mental, physical, spiritual), please hear me: your wellness is important enough to seriously consider whether your self-evaluation might be faulty.
+If Fear of Insufficient Ministry Output is chronic in your life and even beginning to have a detrimental impact on your health (mental, physical, spiritual), please hear me: your wellness is important enough to seriously consider whether your self-evaluation might be faulty.
 It doesn’t have to affect other people for you to pay attention to it.
 Even if it impacts only you, FIMO is still worth examining—because you’re worth protecting.

 Your ministry isn’t “just”:

 - The talk you give